iotaledger/one-click-tangle/hornet-mainnet/README_AWS.md

 ## Peering

 The identity of your node is automatically generated and configured.
-You can find your Node keys in the `p2pidentity.txt` file.
+You can find your Node P2P keys and identity in the `p2pidentity.txt` file.

-You can add new peers when installing or later, by login into the dashboard, and then through the "Peers" menu.
+You can add new peers when installing (`-p` option), or later, by login into the dashboard, and then through the "Peers" menu.

 NB: Another option is to add a peer through the `config/peering.json` file as described [here](https://hornet.docs.iota.org/post_installation/peering.html).
 In that case you will need to first stop Hornet, then edit the file and finally start Hornet again.